 Dead spots caused by turf mites

-While turf mite infestation is not super common in domestic lawns, I have seen it more this year than any other.
+I have seen mite infestations more this year than any other.
 Experts say that this is due to the drought conditions we have experienced over the past few years.
 Turf Mites are microscopic organisms that come from the arachnid class (the same class as spiders and scorpions).
 They breed quickly, have a short life span and occur in their millions.
 Mite damage is most common in couch and kikuyu lawns and can have a number of effects on your lawn.

 The first noticeable damage often happens in spring when the lawn fails to begin its normal growth in spite of plenty of water and fertiliser.
 The mites sit at the base of the blades of the grass where they attach to the runner (called the stolon) and suck the life from the grass.
 This results in the lawn failing to thrive.
 The turf noticeably loses its colour in patches and takes on what’s called a “witches broom” effect (see the photo below where you can see the yellow stunted shoots of lawn that resemble witches brooms).
 For those who are technically minded, “mites cause a shortening of the internodes and the apparent stimulation of abnormally excessive plant growth.
 The mites remain hidden under the leaf sheaths and vary in number from a few to a hundred or more under a single sheath.
 With heavy infestations the grass will turn brown and die.”
 Eventually the grass, in infested lawns, thins out leaving the lawn susceptible to weed and diseases attack.